altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 2. Gave credit for dissent (builds trust)
 3. Demonstrated follow-through (KPIs, OKRs)
 4. Connected decisions to team pain (postmortems)

 ---

+## Guiding principles for architectural decisions

+- **Start small, build up, refactor as needed.** It is difficult to front-load a complete set of requirements - projects aimed at building a "platform" often fail because of it.
+Starting with one concrete case, delivering value, then extending iteratively keeps the scope honest.
+It also allows fast failure, simplifies onboarding, and helps with team rotation.
+- **Triage along urgency and criticality axes.** Not every problem deserves the same response time or depth.
+Separating "how urgent" from "how critical" prevents both firefighting non-critical issues and deferring genuinely dangerous ones.
+- **Balance features with tech debt deliberately.** Leaving debt unmanaged compounds; paying it all immediately stalls delivery.
+Make the trade-off explicit rather than implicit.
+- **Leverage automation and treat guardrails as mentorship.** Automated linting, type checks, regression monitoring, dependency management, complexity caps, and (acceptance) tests reduce cognitive load in high-pressure situations.
+Standardization across codebase also transfers knowledge to the team - a junior engineer inherits the accumulated judgment of whoever defined the guidelines or set the tooling up.

+---